 The important question

-Overall, 1,332 (eleven.1%) members reported eating chocolate and, of those, 148 said eating darkish chocolate.
+Overall, 1,332 (eleven.1%) members reported eating chocolate; of those, 148 said eating darkish chocolate.

 They also determined that individuals who ate the maximum chocolate, regardless of its type, were less likely to record clinically applicable depressive symptoms than individuals fed on no chocolate.

-Is this exact information?
+Is this the exact information?

-Also, Dr. Jackson explains that even supposing destiny research does establish a causal courting; scientists will want to carry out more paintings to apprehend the organic mechanism and determine the “type and quantity of chocolate consumption for premier depression prevention and management.”
+Also, Dr. Jackson explains that even supposing destiny research does establish a causal courting, scientists will want to carry out more paintings to apprehend the organic mechanism and determine the “type and quantity of chocolate consumption for premier depression prevention and management.”

 Also, the researcher’s handiest recorded food intake for two 24-hour periods.
-It is simple to argue that this might now not reflect someone’s trendy food consumption over every week, not to mention throughout months or years.
+It is simple to argue that this might now not reflect someone’s trendy food consumption every week, not to mention throughout months or years.